Advantages of Bifacial Solar Panels

 What are Bifacial Panels?

-Certain residential structures like pergolas or ground-mounted systems, can benefit from bifacial solar panels.
-For the majority of property owners however, rooftop installations using bifacial solar panels won’t be feasible.
-Instead panels that are elevated and set away from a mounting surface{ will|| can} allow light to reflect back onto the panels.
+Certain residential structures like pergolas or ground-mounted systems, could benefit from bifacial solar panels.
+For the majority of property owners however, rooftop installations with bifacial solar panels won’t be practical.
+Instead panels that are elevated and tilted away from the mounting surface{ will|| can} permit light to reflect back into the panels.

 How does a Bifacial Solar Panels work?